About

 ~ - Published new research on UK humpback whales with all data collected by the local community.
 This research reported on the first ever photo-ID match of a UK humpback whale to their Arctic feeding grounds and suggests that British seas act as a migratory stopover/alternative destination for migrating humpback whales.
 Read the paper, published in Marine Biodiversity Records, here.

-~ - Led an award-winning dive survey programme that contributed to the designation of Marine Conservation Zones in England (2015-16) as national Living Seas Officer for The Wildlife Trusts (working on behalf of all 46 local Wildlife Trusts).
+~ - Led an award-winning dive survey programme that contributed to the designation of Marine Conservation Zones in England (2015-16).
 Read here or watch here.